rangari-rani/cdac-projects-fullstack/Food-Fusion-mern/README.md

 ## 📚 About This Project

-**Food Fusion** was built shortly after completing my **PG-DAC training at CDAC (2023)** as a hands-on dive into the **MERN stack**, which was part of the course curriculum.
+**Food Fusion** was built after completing my **PG-DAC training at CDAC (2023)** as a hands-on dive into the **MERN stack**, which was part of the course curriculum.
 The goal was to strengthen full-stack fundamentals through a practical, real-world food delivery system.

 Key highlights include:
 - Role-based access (User/Admin) with secure JWT authentication